SukritTM/MovieMatch/README.md

 # MovieMatch
+A simple web application for recommending movies to a user, in a dating-app-style format.
+The hope is that this make the process of choosing a movie to watch a little easier.

 ## Run Instructions
 These instructions assume you have a working installation of python 3.9 which is added to PATH on a machine running Windows 10.

 Fork this repository, then clone it to your local machine.

-Although it is not required, it is reccommended to start a python virtual environment in which to install your dependencies.
+Although it is not required, it is recommended to start a python virtual environment in which to install your dependencies.
 To do so, navigate to the root folder of this repository with `cd moviematch`, and type

 `python -m venv <your-env-name>`